adnissen/linkifyjs/README.md

 linkifyjs
 =========

-Super easy library to replace all the plaintext urls on your page with <a> tags.
+Super easy library to replace all the plaintext urls on your page with <a> tags (requires jquery).

 Usage
 =====